<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 Four Remodeling Projects That Will Increase the Value of Your Home

-Many homeowners take pride in the appearance of their homes, but after a while some homeowners become bored or dissatisfied with the look or layout of certain areas.
-This desire to create something new within your living space leads to a variety of remodeling projects that not only improve the look of your home, but also increase its resale value.
-Home remodeling projects are often big endeavors that can cost thousands of dollars, which makes it important to choose the right remolding project that will add value to your home.
+Many homeowners take pride in the appearance of their homes, but after a while, some homeowners become bored or dissatisfied with the look or layout of certain areas.
+This desire to create something new within your living space leads to a variety of remodeling projects that not only improve the look of your home but also increase its resale value.
+Home remodeling projects are often big endeavors that can cost thousands of dollars, making it important to choose the right remolding project to add value to your home.

 The following are four large remodeling projects that can add the most resale value to your home, with statistics taken from the 2014 Cost vs. Value report.